spotDL/spotify-downloader/README.md

 http://open.spotify.com/track/64yrDBpcdwEdNY9loyEGbX
 ```

-- Now pass `--list=list.txt` to the script, i.e `python spotdl.py --list=list.txt` and it will start downloading songs mentioned in `list.txt`.
+- Now pass `--list=list.txt` to the script, i.e `python3 spotdl.py --list=list.txt` and it will start downloading songs mentioned in `list.txt`.

 - You can stop downloading songs by hitting `ctrl+c`, the script will automatically resume from the song where you stopped it the next time you want to download the songs present in `list.txt`.